 You can also read Advnture's guide to the best fishing times.

-Baits, lures and tackle for yellow perch
+The best baits, lures and tackle for yellow perch fishing

-Live baits account for most yellow perch – check out our guide to choosing fishing baits – but there are really no clear-cut favorites.
+Live baits account for most perch – check out our guide to choosing fishing baits – but there are really no clear-cut favorites.
 Minnows are the bait of choice in some regions, while leeches and redworms get the nod in others.
 Other popular enticements include crickets, small crayfish or crayfish tails, and larval baits such as waxworms, mayfly larvae (“wigglers”) and maggots, or “spikes.”

 Lures also nab these delicious panfish, with small jigs, spinners and jigging spoons topping the favorites list.
 A good combo is a miniature teardrop spoon tipped with a waxworm.